What does "Fortissima" mean?

 Who is in charge during rehearsals?

 The chorus does not have a director.
 The duty of teaching and leading a particular song falls to an individual chorus member who volunteers to take responsibility for that song.

 What is the attendance policy?

 Members must attend rehearsals as often as possible; the chorus cannot properly prepare for performance without the participation and dedication of all its members.
-The absolute minimum attendance requirement is 2/3rds of rehearsals in the semester leading up to a concert.
 If a member will be absent, they should notify the chorus e-mail list as soon as possible or a song leader after 5:00 on the day of the rehearsal.

 Do I have to be able to read music?